From Server-Based to Client-Based Machine Learning: A Comprehensive Survey: Centralized Machine Learning

-\begin{itemize} \item SGD\cite{robbins1951stochastic}: SGD(Stochastic Gradient Descent) is an ancient algorithm firstly proposed in 1951.
-The main advantage of SGD is that it greatly reduces the computation cost in each iteration compared with GD(Gradient Descent).
+\paragraph{\textbf{SGD}} Stochastic Gradient Descent~(SGD)~\cite{robbins1951stochastic} was first proposed in 1951.
+The main advantage of SGD is that it greatly reduces the computational cost in each iteration compared with GD.
 Its core equations are very similar to those of GD and are shown as follows:

-where $t$ is the timestamp for the current training iteration, $\theta_{t-1}$ is the model at time $t-1$, $g_t$ is the corresponding gradient for the loss function $f$ at point $t-1$, $\eta$ is the learning rate.
-The feature that it only uses one sample to compute gradients in each iteration can benefit distributed machine learning a lot.
-Many improved versions of SGD like mini-batch gradient descent also have similar advantages.
-Although the solution for distributed machine learning on mobile devices is unlikely to choose the original SGD as its local optimizer since a much more efficient algorithm is expected under the environment of mobile devices, we have to say that SGD still works well on many other occasions.
+where $t$ is the timestamp for the current training iteration, $w_{t-1}$ is the model at time $t-1$, $g_t$ is the gradient of the loss function $L$ with model $w_{t-1}$ and a randomly selected data sample $d_i$, and $\eta$ is the learning rate.
+The feature that it only uses one sample to compute gradients in each iteration greatly reduces the computational cost.
+However, SGD should not be directly applied to client-based training since it cannot handle the bias caused by the non-IID local dataset (will~be~introduced~in~Section~\ref{subsec:client_training_challenges}).
+Modification to SGD is necessary to fit the scenario of client-based training~(\eg,~FedAvg~\cite{mcmahan2016communication}).
+Although the solution for client-based training on mobile devices is unlikely to choose the original SGD as the optimizer, we have to say that SGD still works well on many other occasions~(such as server-based distributed training) due to its low computational cost and high training efficiency.

-\item SVRG\cite{johnson2013accelerating}: SVRG(Stochastic Variance Reduced Gradient) aims at accelerating the convergence speed of SGD by applying noise reduction methods.
-It is commonly known that compared with GD(Gradient Descent), SGD does much less computation in each iteration but has a lower convergence speed. \cite{bottou2018optimization} shows that one main reason for the decrease in convergence speed of SGD is the noise exists in the estimate of gradient, which can be also considered as the variance of computed gradients.
-So SVRG uses gradient aggregation methods to make corrections based on historical information and thus reduces the noise.
-The core equations are shown as follow:
+\paragraph{\textbf{SVRG}} Stochastic~Variance~Reduced~Gradient~(SVRG)~\cite{johnson2013accelerating} aims at accelerating the convergence speed of SGD by applying noise reduction methods.
+Compared with GD, SGD does much less computation in each iteration but has a lower convergence speed.
+Bottou~\et~\cite{bottou2018optimization} discovered that one reason for this is the existence of noise in the estimate of the gradient, which can be also considered as the variance of gradients.
+Thus, SVRG uses the overall gradient to make corrections and thus reduces the noise.
+The core equations are shown as follows: